 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 A surgeon usually gives you regional chemotherapy.
 You have it under general anaesthetic, which means you’re asleep for this treatment.

 When you have it

-Doctors only use regional chemotherapy if your melanoma skin cancer has come back in an arm of leg very near to where it started.
-This is called a local recurrence.
+Doctors only use regional chemotherapy if your melanoma skin cancer has come back in an arm or leg very near to where it started.
+This is called a locoregional or regional recurrence.